willyvaessen/100DaysofCode/README.md

 build a site credits page for my website.
 A page where I can mention the resources and link to them in one separate area of my website.

+## 22 August 2023

+Although I'm not sure if I'm going to make it, in terms of time, I want to try and complete one lessen on FreeCodeCamp daily as well as work on one JavaScript challenge on the site as well.
+Kind of "by accident" I came across a list of those challenges, and I think it would help me to learn more about them.
+I did some reorganizing of my code/files, hoping that this will help me work more organized.
+Made a start on my portfolio page and placed all small projects that I have made previously in the portfolio folder.

+That is pretty much it for today.
+Now to spend some quality time with my girlfriend.